swiggy-2022-bootcamp/training-i-plus-plus/uttej/mini-project/TrainTicketLelo/readme.md

 - Logging support
 - Kafka to produce and consume events
 - Error Handling using Custom Errors Package
-- Service's are health checked every 5 seconds
+- Services are health checked every 5 seconds

 ## Core Technologies Used
 1. Golang